zfcampus/zf-deploy/README.md

 **ZFDeploy** is a command line tool to deploy [Zend Framework 2](http://framework.zend.com) applications.

 This tool produces a file package ready to be deployed.
 The tool supports the following format:
-ZIP, TAR, TGZ (.TAR.GZ), .ZPK (the deployment file format of [Zend Serve 6)](http://files.zend.com/help/Zend-Server-6/zend-server.htm#understanding_the_package_structure.htm).
+ZIP, TAR, TGZ (.TAR.GZ), .ZPK (the deployment file format of [Zend Server 6](http://files.zend.com/help/Zend-Server-6/zend-server.htm#understanding_the_package_structure.htm)).

 Usage
 -----

-The command line tool is located in the bin folder and can be executed using the following command:
+The command line tool is located in the `bin` folder and can be executed using the following command:

 ```bash
 $ bin/zfdeploy.php <path> -o <filename>